Levvy055/orodruin/README.md

 by my friend in PHP as a management system for [Pyrkon][Pyrkon].
 It is quite nice tool, but lack some flexibility and API for developers.

-Also I needed to create e-learning platform for volunteers, and SZIM doesn't provide any tool that will allow work them together.

 ## Usage

 You will need [Docker][docker] and [Docker Compose][compose]